 - Levels of the hierarchy that are over ranged appear in red.

-- Levels of the hierarchy that fit within the range cap appear in blue.
+- Levels of the hierarchy that fit within the range cap appear in green.

-- Levels of the hierarchy that are under ranged appear in green.
+- Levels of the hierarchy that are under ranged appear in yellow.

 This is a grid showing the impact of the proposed range changes drilled down to the brand level relating to the KPI’s you selected in your range settings.